SM7RA

 So in July 2019, a group of residents formed a residents' association and began to fight for control of their company.

-Because Mendip District and Shepton Town Councillors continued to reject requests for help, the only way forward was to seek legal advice.
+Because Mendip District and Shepton Town Councillors continued to ignore requests for help, the only way forward was to seek legal advice.
 Local Solicitors Chubb Bulleid stepped in to offer valuable assistance.
 With legal support, the residents’ group contacted every property owner in Phase 7 and forced Bloor Homes to call a Company Meeting at which residents put forward a resolution to appoint their own directors.

 Local resident Eve Swallow, who started the campaign, said: ‘Despite the lack of help from Councillors, we won the vote, the Bloor director stood down, and five local residents were appointed as directors.
 We now have control of our estate management company.’